Skip to main content

 FORBIDDENValid key but insufficient permissions for the operation.Check account permissions or contact support.

-VALIDATION_ERRORRequest payload failed schema validation.Inspect error.message for the failing field and fix the input.
+GRAPHQL_VALIDATION_FAILEDRequest arguments/input failed type or format validation.Inspect error.message for the failing field and fix the input.

 INTERNAL_SERVER_ERRORUnhandled server-side error.Retry with exponential back-off; alert if it persists.